-We are holding live Zoom meditations at 12 noon and 8pm each day, Monday to Saturday with one session at 12pm on Sundays.
+We are holding live Zoom meditations at 12 noon and 8pm each day, Monday to Friday, and one session at 12pm on Saturdays and Sundays.

 Here are the links to each day’s meditations:

 To join one of the sessions you need to download Zoom onto your device first.
 Then choose a time that suits you and click on the link.
-You may be brought right into the session or you may be brought to a teacher’s home page, and asked to click again.
-There you will be able to see and hear the teacher and they will be able to see and hear you.
+You will be brought to a zoom waiting room and the teacher will admit you.

-You can also access guided audio meditations on this page, led by members of the team: Guided Audio Meditations
+You can also access recordings of guided audio meditations on this page, led by members of the team: Guided Audio Meditations